-Impact Significance Rating Extent / Recommended Mitigation Responsibility Means of verification Timing / frequency (likelihood x consequence Trevalence implementing mitigation or vernication to be properly monitored to prevent inappropriate termination that can lead to erosion Flooding (from rivers and Improve on the design of earthen dams in IVS using NPCU and District MAFFS Number of rainy season with no dam overflow Annual possible over flow/collapse of the earthen hydrological long-term(50- 100 years) flood return periods to improve dam Service Providers Improved capacity of the Met Office to generate forecast on extreme Quarterly dam), Water logging, soil resilience • Sustaining and improving or events • Number of agro- Quarterly salinization and alkalization the partnership with the Meteorological Agency to improve their capacity to generate forecast of extreme entrepreneurs receiving climate information Number of farmers that signed off upto agric Annually Related AF 15 principles: Lands and Soil Conservation Physical and Cultural Heritage; Conservation of Biological Diversity generate forecast of extreme rainfall events and disseminate climate information Consider introducing no regret option including crop insurance as part of the farmers and Agri- enterpreneurs' package Production of project- specific ESIA by contractors should be required for all feeder roads construction to prevent obstructing IVS drainage areas and causing waterlogging of signed off unto agric insurance Result from soil analysis Biennial rice fields Analyze soils and monitor changes that potential problems can be
+Impact Significance Rating (likelihood x consequence) Extent / Prevalence Recommended Mitigation Responsibility for implementing mitigation Means of verification Timing / fi of verifi Flooding (from bridges and culverts to be properly monitored to prevent inappropriate termination that can lead to erosion Improve on the design of earthen NPCU and District ■ Number of rainy season Annual rivers and possible over flow/collapse of the earthen dam).
+Water dams in IVS using hydrological long- term(50-100 years) flood return periods to improve dam resilience Sustaining and improving on the MAFFS, Service Providers Number of ramy season with no dam overflow Improved capacity of the Met Office to generate forecast on extreme logging, soil salinization and alkalization partnership with the Meteorological Agency to improve their capacity to generate forecast of extreme rainfall events and disseminate climate events Number of agroentrepreneurs receiving climate information Quarterly Annually Related AF 15 principles: Lands and Soil Conservation Physical and Cultural Heritage; Conservation of Biological Diversity information Consider introducing no regret option including crop insurance as part of the farmers and Agri-enterpreneurs' package Production of project-specific ESIA by contractors should be required for all feeder roads construction to prevent obstructing IVS drainage areas and causing waterlogging of rice fields Number of farmers that signed off unto agric insurance Result from soil analysis Biennial Analyze soils and monitor changes that potential problems can be managed.
+Allow for access to channels from maintenance in design Provide water for leaching as a specific operation